Thorium-Sim/thorium/README.md

 ## A note about support

-Thorium is a "community support" project.
+Thorium is a self-organized "community support" project.
 I encourage everyone to use it and continue to submit issues and bug reports.
 As maintainer, here's what I will continue to do:

 - Review issues
 - Review pull requests and provide feedback